We may earn affiliate commissions for the recommended products. Learn more.

 • Custom scan, which scans specific files, folders, and disk spaces chosen by the user.

-• Norton Insight, which flags any suspicious activity or files which might need a custom scan.
+• Norton Insight, which flags any suspicious activity or files that might need a custom scan.

 Norton full scan on desktop app